roadwarriorslive/Pipulate/README.md

 and the whole coding thing is lots more accessible to non-technical folks -- like scientists!
 Anyone who needs to manipulate a lot of data as part of their job would do well for themselves to consider jumping onto the Anaconda, Jupyter Notebook and Python bandwagon.
-Pipulate will help you make that jump.
+Pipulate will help you jump.

 ## Next Steps